zhihanyang2022/gmm-reparam/README.md

 # Fitting mixtures of full-rank Gaussians using gradient

 Local minima is a known problem for latent variable models.
+Common solutions include random starts and good initialization (e.g., K-means).
 In 2D, this problem can be by-passed by having a mixture of many Gaussians, as I have done here.
-This might be a good motivation for putting a sparsity prior over the mixture weights, as done in [Bayesian mixture of Gaussians](https://github.com/zhihanyang2022/bayesian-mixture-of-gaussians).
-For higher dimensions, this might not be a good strategy due to the curse of dimensionality, though my code supports arbitrary dimensionality and would run fine.
+This might be a good motivation for putting a sparsity prior over the mixture weights, as done in [Bayesian mixture of Gaussians](https://github.com/zhihanyang2022/bayesian-mixture-of-gaussians), though such a model is too complicated.
+For higher dimensions, having many Gaussians might not be a good strategy due to the curse of dimensionality, though my code supports arbitrary dimensionality and would run fine.

-All experiments are seeded and reproducible.

 ## Example 1: density estimation given a dataset